googleapis/google-cloud-ruby/RELEASING.md

 1. Confirm that the new version is displayed in the packages pulldown and the version switcher on the [google-cloud-ruby docs site](https://googlecloudplatform.github.io/google-cloud-ruby/#/).
 Verify that the new docs version contains the public API changes in the release.

 1. Some time later, after they have completed, confirm that [Travis CI (Mac OS X)](https://travis-ci.org/GoogleCloudPlatform/google-cloud-ruby) and [Appveyor CI (Windows)](https://ci.appveyor.com/project/GoogleCloudPlatform/google-cloud-ruby) builds are also green.

+1. If your version change is greater than the [semver](http://semver.org/) patch version, then when you are done releasing all individual packages, you should follow these same instructions to release the `google-cloud` umbrella package.

 High fives all around!